 Photogenic Innsbruck is far more than a pretty European city.
 The capital of Austria’s Tyrol region is a vibrant place to explore year-round, with a plethora of interesting museums and a buzzy nightlife scene.
 Come winter, you’ll also spot people in full ski gear wandering around the shops armed with with their boards or skis: it’s that easy to head into the mountains here.

-In fact, there are no fewer than thirteen ski resorts in the immediate vicinity of Innsbruck, from the freeride paradise of Axamer Lizum, to the family-friendly Rangger Köpfl, and since the introduction of the Ski Plus City Pass a few seasons back, all of them can be accessed on a single lift ticket.
+In fact, there are no fewer than thirteen ski resorts in the immediate vicinity of Innsbruck.
+From the freeride paradise of Axamer-Lizum, to the family-friendly Rangger Köpfl, ski lifts can be seen from almost any point in the city.
+And since the introduction of the Ski Plus City Pass a few seasons back, all of them can be accessed on a single lift ticket.

 Why the locals love it: Michael Freymann of SpurArt hand-makes custom skis.
 “It’s the mountains and people that make Innsbruck.
 Tyroleans are really special characters, very polite!”

 Top Tip: “Go for pizza at Ristorante Pizzeria Sapori,” recommends Michael.

 Chamonix regularly tops the ski resort charts for its fabulous ski terrain.
 This is a ski and snowboard paradise, where one lift pass gains you access to 11 separate ski zones and hugely challenging and varied backcountry terrain, including the slopes that host a stop of the Freeride World Tour every year.
 If that’s not enough, it’s a short car journey over the borders of both Italy and Switzerland, where you'll find slopes with different aspects and different gradients for when the weather's coming from a different direction.